P79N6A/server/README.txt

-WHAT? webmail, news-aggregation, filesystem-browsing via RDF-conversion
+WHAT? filesystem-browsing via RDF-conversion

-before Ruby had an RDF library, a format of "almost" RDF built on JSON was invented, sans blank-nodes and advanced literal datatypes/languages (just JSON-native types). despite the omissions, being able to trivially-implement in new languages is one advantage, as is swiftly-loading thousands of files for a sub-second response thanks to native a JSON-parse and raw merging into RAM without the mapping/expansion steps of JSON-LD
+a subset of RDF in JSON is our intermediary format, sans blank-nodes and advanced literal datatypes/languages (just JSON-native types). despite the omissions, being able to trivially-implement in new languages is one advantage, as is loading thousands of files in a sub-second response thanks to native-stdlib JSON-parsers and trivial merging into RAM without the mapping/expansion steps of JSON-LD or pure-ruby parsers

-this format has a RDF::Reader class to use in apps/servers like https://github.com/ruby-rdf/rdf-ldp our daemon builds a cache of non-RDF in this format. a conversion is initiated in a GET request
+our daemon populates a cache of non-RDF in this intermediary format, and RDF::Reader implementations for the original MIMEs and the intermediary format allows reading from say https://github.com/ruby-rdf/rdf-ldp

 REQUISITES
 Debian http://www.debian.org/